revgrid/revgrid/etc/revgrid.api.md

     loadDefaultProperties(): void;
     // (undocumented)
     loadState(state: Record<string, unknown>): void;
+    // Warning: (ae-forgotten-export) The symbol "Localization" needs to be exported by the entry point public-api.d.ts
+    //
     // (undocumented)
     localization: Localization;
     // Warning: (ae-forgotten-export) The symbol "UiBehavior" needs to be exported by the entry point public-api.d.ts